 This post will describe how to construct a pair of goggles which can be used to induce geometric visual hallucinations (1 2 3) via strobe light patterns.
-This tutorial should be accessible to anyone familiar with Arduino hacking, and I do not go into details of the electronics design.
-The effects are quite remarkable.
+This tutorial should be accessible to anyone familiar with Arduino, and I do not cover details of the electronics design.
 These goggles can be constructed for 25 to 50 dollars, depending on how good you are at scavenging parts.
-I believe this design to be superior to some similar designs seen on the internet, and very much cheaper than this commercial equivalent ($649).

 This device consists of three major components : a physical interface to provide the visual stimulation, electronics to control the physical interface, and code which governs the behavior of the interface.
 The physical interface consists of ping pong balls in swimming goggles with LEDs inside.
 The electronics are an Arduino pro-mini, and a few additional interface parts.
 The code is Arduino SDK C style driver code.